Reviews

 3D Mark Port Royal: 6,545 Points

-The new Predator Triton 500 SE features the all-new fifth-generation 2x 3D AeroBlade Metal Cooling Fan, consisting of 89 ultra-thin bionic blades.
-It increases the wind flux by 55%.
-In addition, the notebook also features heat equalizing plates and a large area of heat pipe for better heat dissipation.
+The new Predator Triton 500 SE features a new fifth-generation 2x 3D AeroBlade metal cooling fan consisting of 89 ultra-thin bionic blades.
+It increases airflow by 55%.
+Additionally, the laptop features vapor chambers and large heat pipes for improved heat dissipation.

 Acer Predator Triton 500 SE cooling system